-If your flow email is (or was at some point) in manual mode, the individuals with emails that are ready to go out will appear here -- from this tab, you can review and then choose to send/cancel these emails
+If your flow message is (or was at some point) in manual mode, the individuals with messages that are ready to go out will appear here — from this tab, you can review and then choose to send/cancel these messages.

-People who have clicked a link inside the email
+People who have clicked a link inside the message.

 In the Other dropdown menu, you will find the following recipient activity details:

 The Skipped section of the Recipient Activity tab is very important.
-This is where you should look if you're concerned that individuals are not receiving your flow emails as expected.
-Common reasons why individuals may be getting skipped by a flow email:
+This is where you should look if you're concerned that individuals are not receiving your flow messages as expected.
+Common reasons why individuals may be getting skipped by a flow email include:

 - Smart Sending

-If smart sending is turned on for your flow email, individuals that have received another email within your smart sending period will not receive this email
+If Smart Sending is turned on for your flow message, individuals that have received another message of the same kind within your smart sending period will not receive the message.

 - Missing Email